amancevice/fest/docs/facebook.md

 This guide will walk you through creating a facebook app & obtaining its ID and secret.

-*Note that there is an assumption here that the facebook data you are attempting to access is public.*
+*Note that there is an assumption here that the facebook page you are attempting to access is public.*

 ## Create Developer Account